 Have someone read all the stage directions

 Don’t read in any parts yourself – just listen

 Encourage brief discussion on any important moments after each scene, but not to the point where talking about it becomes a substitute for reading the play!
 Keep it in check, (but do try and get a general understanding of what the scene was about!)

-Someone (usually a girl, but not always) will invariably say ‘what’s my costume like?’
+Someone will invariably say ‘what’s my costume like?’
 Don’t be sidetracked!
 There will be time for that later.

 Encourage your cast to go for it!
 No need to hold back just because it’s ‘only a read-through’.

 Have fun, but not at anyone’s expense

 Let your cast know exactly what you expect from them in terms of commitment

 Start correcting pronunciation or intonation

 Stop half way – make sure you allow time to get through the play